Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_BMC_Switch_SNMP_Credentials.md

     **Only follow these steps as part of the previously linked chart redeploy procedure.**

-    1. Wait for the REDS Vault loader job to run to completion.
+    1. Wait for the HMS Discovery Vault loader job to run to completion.

         ```bash
-        kubectl -n services wait job cray-reds-vault-loader --for=condition=complete --timeout=5m
+        kubectl -n services wait job -l app=hms-discovery-vault-loader --for=condition=complete --timeout=5m
         ```

     1. Verify that the default Redfish credentials have updated in Vault.